 Making lifestyle changes that make it easier to fall asleep and/or stay asleep can often relieve insomnia.
-For longer lasting insomnia, a type of counseling called cognitive-behavioral therapy can help relieve the anxiety linked to your sleep problem.
+For longer lasting insomnia, a type of counseling called Cognitive Behavioral Therapy for Insomnia (CBT-I) can help relieve the anxiety linked to your sleep problem.
 Anxiety tends to prolong the insomnia.
 Several medicines also can help relieve insomnia and re-establish a regular sleep schedule.

 To relieve insomnia, you should avoid substances that make it worse and have good bedtime habits that make it easier to fall asleep and stay asleep.
 Make sure your bedroom is a comfortable temperature, dark, and quiet enough for sleep.